 Acquire is the main learning stage where students build an understanding of the new concept.
 In our big ideas framework, concepts are complex ideas such as scientific models, principles or abstract concepts that require understanding.
 These cannot be transmitted directly through a PowerPoint presentation (though that doesn’t stop some people 🙂 )

 Students have to construct the ideas themselves, with teacher guidance of course.
-There is a time for telling but it is better after students have had a chance to experience what the concept is about first.
-Why?
+There is a time for telling but what is most important is that students gain the insight into the concept

 >> Building up concepts: Knowledge structure in Blueprint